laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

     CBOR Common Deterministic Encoding (CDE) Profile that can be shared by a large set of applications with potentially diverging detailed requirements.
+    It also defines "Basic Serialization", which stops short of the potentially more onerous requirements that make CDE fully deterministic, while employing most of its reductions of the variability needing to be handled by decoders.

 --- middle